 Can you reverse diabetes in only six months?
 Without medications or surgery?
 Now science says you can.
 Two different nonrandomized trials demonstrated that low carbs diets are effective at normalizing blood sugar while also reducing the need for medications.30

 No expensive injections.
 No surgery.
 Just low-carb nutrition.
 That’s powerful.

 Read more in our guide on reversing diabetes.

-You can also read more blog posts about type 2 diabetics that have tried a low-carbohydrate diet [1 2] and inspirational stories from people who have taken control of their diabetes with low-carb nutrition.31
+You can also read more blog posts about people with type 2 diabetes that have tried a low-carbohydrate diet [1 2] and inspirational stories from people who have taken control of their diabetes with low-carb nutrition.31

 Monitoring your blood sugar yourself seems to have a small positive effect, even for people with diabetes not taking insulin.33